WendellAdriel/komeet/README.md

 make configure
 ```

-This will copy the configuration files from the sample ones and install the Front-end dependencies.
+This will copy the configuration files from the sample ones.
 Make sure to update the configuration files with the needed values.

 ### Creating Users